Tyil/school-2016-2017/ewrite/tutorial.md

 `man connman-service.conf`.

 ##### sudo
-The `sudo` utility allows certain users, based on their username or groups they belong to, access to privileged commands.
+The [`sudo`][wikipedia-sudo] utility allows certain users, based on their username or groups they belong to, access to privileged commands.
 It can also be used to run a command as a different user.
 The most basic setup allows people from the `wheel` group to execute commands normally reserved for `root`.

 Because sudo is a critical utility, it comes with its own editor that basically just wraps your preferred editor in a script that will complain if the